einstin88/sapling-release/README.md

 		2. Return 5 top matching answers to your query

 #### *Notes*
 1. Sapling's internal model was trained to understand public domain language and has not been trained on domain specific language, such as Political Science or Arts.
-That may reduce accuracy of answers slightly, but this limitation will be improved in future releases based on user feedbacks.
+That may reduce accuracy of answers slightly, but this limitation will be improved in future releases based on user feedbacks. <a name="note1"></a>
 2. Sapling has not yet been tested to its limit, but will perform slower when given hundreds of files.
-Performance is also machine dependant: processor speed, memory size and availability of Cuda-GPUs.
+Performance is also machine dependant: processor speed, memory size and availability of Cuda-GPUs. <a name="note2"></a>

 #### Ideas for the future:
 - *Features*